bollu/bollu.github.io/README.txt

 - I must try this with the bakemonogatari soundtrack, particularly the song [sutekimeppou](https://www.youtube.com/watch?v=cJyPtpldb78&list=PLA0KqNE_ppfAPeYtMyt4QzyU1aB5cizrD&index=18), and [in the hall of the mountain king](https://www.youtube.com/watch?v=gSY-wD4l5DM).
 - This style is great to generate a strong bassline.

+#### Bird Changes

+- This comes from Bebop.
+- Play descending 2-5s, to get from I to IV chord in Blues.
+Then repeat the same descending 2 5s to get from IV to V.
+- Use stride voicings, or bud powell voicings (2/3 note voicings).

 #### Latin Bass